Friday, March 1, 2013

 Political Action and Power:

-As we enter the second term of the historic Obama Administration, this panel will focus on brainstorming how we, as HLS students and African Americans, can use politics to influence change.
-This panel will seek to answer questions like, who are the most powerful influences in the African American community?
+As we enter the second term of the historic Obama Administration, this panel focused on brainstorming how we, as HLS students and African Americans, can use politics to influence change.
+This panel sought to answer questions like, who are the most powerful influences in the African American community?
 How has having a black President changed (or has it) the willingness of African Americans to enter into the political landscape?
 Confirmed panelists include Former Deputy White House Counsel Cassandra Butts, Clinton White House Diarist Janis Kearney, EEOC Chair Special Assistant Joi Chaney, Virginia Attorney General Candidate Justin Fairfax, and Missouri Congressman Emanuel Cleaver II.
 Moderated by Professor Randall Kennedy.

 Lunch at the Sheraton Commander Hotel